shobhit-arora/shobhit-arora/README.md

 - 👋 Hi, I’m @shobhit-arora
 - 👀 I’m interested in data science and analytics
-- 🌱 I’m currently learning Pandas
+- 🌱 I’m currently learning a lot of stuff at once
 - 💞️ I’m looking to collaborate on football analytics
-- 📫 Reach me @ linkedin.com/in/shobhit-arora
+- 📫 Reach me @ shobhitarora4@gmail.com

 <!---
 shobhit-arora/shobhit-arora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.